1moses1/1moses1/README.md

   ![Tearfund](tearfund.jpg)

-A results-driven **DevSecOps Engineer** with a diverse skill set spanning network architecture, full-stack development, cloud-native infrastructure, and security automation.
-Passionate about leveraging cutting-edge technologies to build secure, scalable, and resilient systems.
-Expert in designing, implementing, and managing cloud infrastructures using modern CI/CD, container orchestration, and security-as-code practices.
-Proven ability to lead cross-functional initiatives and deliver secure-by-default solutions that drive innovation and efficiency. 💻🌐🔐🚀
+A results-driven DevSecOps professional with a comprehensive skill set that encompasses network architecture, web development, cloud computing strategy, and security engineering.
+Passionate about integrating security into every phase of the software development lifecycle while leveraging cutting-edge technology to solve complex problems and drive innovation.
+Expertise in designing, implementing, and managing scalable, secure, and resilient IT infrastructure with a security-first mindset.
+Proven ability to collaborate with cross-functional teams to deliver high-impact, secure solutions that balance performance, reliability, and compliance requirements.💻🌐🚀🔐

----

 <h3 align="left">Languages and Tools:</h3>
 <p align="left">